dotansimha/graphql-code-generator/docs/templates/typescript-graphql-files-modules.md

 ---
-id: graphql-typescript-modules
+id: typescript-graphql-files-modules
-title: GraphQL Typescript Modules Template
+title: TypeScript GraphQL Files Modules
 ---

 This template generates TypeScript typings for `.graphql` files containing GraphQL documents, which later on can be consumed using [`graphql-tag/loader`](https://github.com/apollographql/graphql-tag#webpack-preprocessing-with-graphql-tagloader), and get type-check and type-safety for your imports.
 This means that any time you import objects from `.graphql` files, your IDE will provide auto-complete.